mshilts1/micro4R/README.md

 #> This is version 0.0.0.9000 of micro4R.
 CAUTION: This is package is under active development and its functions may change at any time, without warning!
 Please visit https://github.com/mshilts1/micro4R to see recent changes.

 asvtable <- dada2_asvtable(where = "inst/extdata/f", chatty = FALSE, logfile = FALSE)
-#> Creating output directory: /var/folders/pp/15rq6p297j18gk2xt39kdmm40000gp/T//RtmpFRR39Y/dada2_out/filtered
+#> Creating output directory: /var/folders/pp/15rq6p297j18gk2xt39kdmm40000gp/T//RtmpeAdsY8/dada2_out/filtered
 #> 59520 total bases in 248 reads from 7 samples will be used for learning the error rates.
 #> 49600 total bases in 248 reads from 7 samples will be used for learning the error rates.
 ```

 If you’re running this with your own data, set ‘where’ to the path of
 the folder where your FASTQ files are stored.
 If you leave it empty
-(e.g., run `dada2_asvtable()`), it will default to your current working
+(e.g., run `dada2_asvtable()`), it will default to searching in your
-directory. (‘chatty’ was set to FALSE because tons of information gets
+current working directory. (‘chatty’ was set to FALSE because tons of
-printed to the console otherwise; I’d recommend setting it to TRUE (the
+information gets printed to the console otherwise; I’d recommend setting
-default) when you’re processing data for real, as the information is
+it to TRUE (the default) when you’re processing data for real, as the
-useful, but just too much here.)
+information is useful, but just too much here.)

 Let’s take a quick look at what this asvtable looks like (using the
 `tibble::as_tibble()` function so it prints more nicely):